Electric vehicles take center stage at pared-back Paris show

 In the Chinese market, the world’s largest, foreign carmakers “may suffer from competition more than they expected” from domestic brands, the Bernstein analysts wrote.

+Asian carmakers, including Vietnam’s VinFast, are striving to lure European customers with extended warranties, slick and sporty models and luxurious materials.

+“Nobody knows us in Europe, so we want to give confidence in our products,” said Jean-Christophe Mercier, deputy CEO of VinFast Europe.

-HEADWINDS FOR THE INDUSTRY
+PROBLEMS FOR THE INDUSTRY

-Europe’s auto industry is facing serious headwinds, first of all from shortages of parts such as semiconductors key to increasingly sophisticated automotive electronics.
+Europe’s auto industry is facing serious headwinds, including shortages of parts such as semiconductors key to increasingly sophisticated automotive electronics.

 Car sales fell 9.9% for the first nine months of the year.
 On top of that, many economists are predicting a recession this winter.
 High energy costs due to the war in Ukraine and Russia cutting back natural gas supplies are robbing consumers of purchasing power.

-Automakers are currently able to work through order backlogs and demand higher prices, but that won’t last, says Ferdinand Dudenhoeffer, head of the CAR Center for Automotive Research in Duisburg, Germany.
+Automakers are able to work through order backlogs and demand higher prices, but that won’t last, says Ferdinand Dudenhoeffer, head of the CAR Center for Automotive Research in Duisburg, Germany.

 “That will be over in 2023,” he said.
 “Then it’s the customers who will be scarce” and price discounts will come back.
-He forecasts overall sales to dip to 10.8 million in Europe, down from 11 million this year and well below the pre-pandemic peak of 15.8 million.
+He predicts overall sales to dip to 10.8 million in Europe, down from 11 million this year and well below the pre-pandemic peak of 15.8 million.

 Another stumbling block on Europe’s way to 100% electric: There’s a huge gulf between countries with lots of chargers and those with the fewest, according to the European auto industry association.
-The Netherlands has one every 1.5 kilometers (1 mile) of road, while Poland has one every 150 kilometers (93 miles.)
+The Netherlands has one every 1.5 kilometers (1 mile) of road, while Poland has one every 150 kilometers (93 miles).

 It says the gap “risks stalling market uptake of electric cars” and called on the European Parliament to push member states to build more charging points.